ucsb-cs48/s20/_lectures/lect16.md

 * 5 minute simple overview of request/response <https://youtu.be/DrI2lUXL1no>
   - Just very basics of request/reponse
 * 40 minute deeper dive <https://www.youtube.com/watch?v=iYM2zFP3Zn0>.
-  - Cover methods GET/POST/PUT/DELETE
+  - Covers methods GET/POST/PUT/DELETE
-  - HTTP Header Fields
-  - HTTP Status Codes
+  - HTTP Header Fields and Status Codes
   - Using "Network" Tab in web browser dev tools to look at Request/Response
   - Exploring request/respose with Express and Postman
     - This uses Express directly, which is a good way to explore and understand how request/response work.